 The Simple & Versatile Brick Needlepoint Stitch

 You can easily add texture to any needlepoint project by working the simple decorative brick stitch.
 The technique is so flexible; it can be worked in any direction—although it is usually made horizontally or vertically to imitate the look of a brick wall (hence its name).

 Where to Use the Brick Stitch

 Similar to the Long Stitch or Bargello technique, the straight and upright Brick Stitch typically requires more plies or strands of thread in the needle than when working diagonal stitches.
-Two few plies makes for poor thread coverage, causing the needlepoint canvas to show between stitches and the needlework to look sloppy and poorly made.
+Two few plies make for poor thread coverage, causing the needlepoint canvas to show between stitches and the needlework to look sloppy and poorly made.

 The best areas to use the Brick Stitch when working a needlepoint project include: